Christ's Hospital: Traditions

 Links with the City and the Lord Mayor of London are maintained, with an annual parade through the City of London on St Matthew's Day and a regular place in the Lord Mayor's Show.

-One of the Christ's Hospital traditions is marching into lunch with the band, which is done every day except Tuesday, Thursday, and Sunday, weather permitting.
+One of the Christ's Hospital traditions is marching into lunch with the band, which is done every Monday, Wednesday, Friday, and Saturday, weather permitting.

 Another is the annual speech-day parade, where the Lord Mayor of London and his procession watch the school perform a march-past through the main quad.
 They also join the school in chapel for a grand service, and eat lunch with the Grecian year and their parents.
-Lastly they move to Big School to hear the Senior Grecian's oration and witness the Grecian prize-giving.
+Lastly, they move to Big School to hear the Senior Grecian's oration and witness the Grecian prize-giving.
 This is held on the Saturday at the start of the Summer Half Term.